Cerebral Palsy Claims Solicitors

 Start a cerebral palsy compensation claim today

-If you or a loved one have been diagnosed with cerebral palsy due to an injury at birth, we are here to help.
+If you or a loved one has been diagnosed with cerebral palsy due to an injury at birth, we are here to help.
 Our solicitors work with clients all over the UK from our offices spread across Bristol and South Gloucestershire in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.

 For a confidential, no-obligation discussion about a potential claim with a member of our team, call us on 0117 325 2929 or complete our online enquiry form.